 Students who score an accumulative average of less than 50% in any semester except for their first semester at the University, will be dismissed from his/her programme.
-This measure becomes effective after the completion of more than 12 credit hours.
-Any student who is dismissed from his/her programme and rejected by all other departments of the university will be dismissed from the University .
+This measure becomes effective after the completion of at least 12 credit hours.
+Any student who is dismissed from his/her programme and rejected by all other departments of the university will be dismissed from the University.
 A student is not permitted to register and study in a programme from which he/she was previously dismissed.

-4.7.9 Attendance
+4.6.8 Attendance, Excuses and Absenteeism

 All registered students must regularly attend all lectures and actively participate in all classroom discussions.
-The course instructor keeps a record of the students' absence and attendance in the Students Information System.
+The course instructor keeps a record of the students' absence and attendance in the Students Information System (SIS).